Patronicity Resources Logo

 We believe that passionate individuals can spur change in their communities.
 We refer to those individuals as Patrons in the City.

 Emily Hall is a passionate public servant.
-We met Emily through PROVA!, a nonprofit organization whose mission is to prove that Brockton, Massachusetts can come together as one community and have fun while supporting the local small business community in the process.
-Emily served as a Project Creator for two successful crowdgranting campaigns, through our Commonwealth Places program, that supported the development of PROVA!.
+We met Emily through PROVA!, a nonprofit organization whose mission is to prove that Brockton, Massachusetts, can come together as one community and have fun while supporting the local small business community in the process.
+Emily served as a Project Creator for two successful crowdgranting campaigns through our Commonwealth Places program, which supported the development of PROVA!.

 Prova, a word that means “Proof” in Creole, is designed to be a rich, colorful garden, a “garden” that is a dynamic venue which proves and celebrates Brockton’s rich multicultural heritage through local food and craft beer, family fun, and diverse arts and entertainment.
 PROVA! has demonstrated the potential that exists for businesses to be successful in downtown Brockton.